Tag: Trump

 The memo alleges that senior government officials favored Democrats over Republicans and accuses federal law enforcement officials of abusing their authorities when they sought permission to surveil a former Trump campaign adviser, Carter Page.

-Never mind the fact that Carter Page was already dirty, independently of Trump; that he … Read the rest
+Never mind the fact that Carter Page was already dirty, independently of Trump; that he had been under FBI surveillance before the Trump gang ever approached him.

 By the way we’re no longer approaching or heading for or in danger of a constitutional crisis, we’re in one.
 We have met the crisis and it is all around us.